Dental Crowns By Oakley Dental in Prestwich, Manchester

 How is a crown fitted?

 Before placing a crown your original tooth will need to be filed down to make room and to ensure that it sits level with your other teeth.
 This will take place under a local anaesthetic.
-Once the original tooth is suitably prepared an impression of it will be taken and this will be used to manufacture your crown.
+Once the original tooth is suitably prepared a digital scan of it will be taken and this will be used to manufacture your crown.

 During the manufacturing process (which should take around 2 weeks), a temporary acrylic crown will be placed on the tooth.